• Skip to main content

 Looking for cheap, easy, DIY decor for a Grinch party?
 Design Dazzle gives tips and tricks! | holiday party ideas | grinch themed holiday party | grinch Christmas party | budget party ideas || Design Dazzle #grinchparty #grinchdecor #christmaspartyideas

-Check out my tutorial for how to make this Grinch-inspired paper cone Christmas tree (tomato cages and paper) that greeted everyone by the door.
-I’ll be sharing it soon.
-It’s a simple, inexpensive craft that your kids can help with, too!
+Check out my Grinch-inspired paper Christmas tree (tomato cages and paper) that greeted everyone by the door.
+The Grinch Christmas tree decorations are a simple, inexpensive craft that your kids can help with, too!

 The invitation was printed on my home computer on cardstock.
 The cheapest place I have found to purchase cardstock is at Michaels Stores.
 They have a sale of 4 packages of Recollections cardstock for $10 ($2.50 each).
 I believe I printed out about 75 and when cut in half made 150 invitations.
 My handy paper trimmer was used to cut in half lengthwise.